 - intense anger

-Some aneurysms develop over the course of a person’s lifetime, some are inherited, and some are a result of brain injuries.
+Some aneurysms develop over the course of a person’s lifetime, some are inherited, and some result from brain injuries.

 Marfan’s syndrome is also inherited and affects the genes that control the formation of the body’s connective tissue.
 Damage to the structure of the arteries creates weaknesses that can lead to brain aneurysms.

-- abuse drugs
+- alcohol abuse

 Aneurysms are unpredictable and may not show any symptoms until they rupture.
 Large or ruptured aneurysms will usually show definite symptoms and require emergency medical care.